canonical/microceph/docs/tutorial/install.rst

 Update management
 ~~~~~~~~~~~~~~~~~

-For the time being, it's recommended that updates be postponed indefinitely.
+Updates are not managed from within microceph itself.
+As such, users are the ones who will manage them.
+Thus, automatic snap updates should be postponed indefinitely.
 This can be achieved with the following command (Supported with snapd from version 2.58 onwards):

 .. code-block:: shell